The Rhythm is Going to Get You

 He explained how world band radio bounced off the ionosphere to pick up stations from around the world.
 London, All India, KBS Korea, the Voice of Turkey — he could hear them all.
 He was a global tourist without having to leave the comfort and safety of his van.
 Yes, he had AM and FM — “mostly religion and radicals” is how he described it — but he also monitored the governments, VHF/UHF, police, fire, and air.
 NOAA — the weather — he always kept on in the background so he could drop the antenna and move the van in case it rained.
 He talked about his relationships, his friends, the connections he made with his ham radio all over the big blue marble.
 Good people in the same place as him.

-“Government!" he must have said a dozen times each hour.
-I never really understood what he was saying about the codes, between the static and silence, the changes.
+“Government!” he must have said a dozen times each hour.
+I never understood what he was saying about the codes, between the static, the silence, the changes.
 Something was getting him excited about the governments.
 Not just ours, all of them.
 He kept pointing to his equipment like I should be hearing it too.
+He showed off his modified earbuds.
+Said they protected him from “Them.”

-I discovered that in van life, you could stand out and attract others to make a connection.
+What I discovered about van life is that you could stand out and attract others to make these connections.
 But when people want to be left alone, it's easy to stay away.

 Those were the early days.
 I was just finding my way.
-Computer guy with a satilitte link doing code and AI gigs.
+Computer guy with a satellite link doing code and AI gigs.

 When I met the Scottish Madman, Nick, things changed.
+He was the unit.
+Not just dusty, but dirt- and mud-caked from the road.
 I remember his face like the sun burned into my brain.
-Big red hair, untamed, head and face to match — face on fire with expression — but it was still hard to see his lips.
+Big red hair, matted in parts, untamed in others, head and face to match — face on fire with expression — but it was still hard to see his lips.
 His eyes were an intense blue, almost unnatural.
 Nick had flown from Scotland and dropped a V6 into a toy car — the kind rich parents buy their six-year-olds to scamper around the yard.
 Batteries removed, frame strengthened, Nevada license added — Nick was riding it, driving it, whatever.
-He was trying to make his way from Las Vegas to a place called Bisbee, Arizona, in honor of his family's land of the same name in Renfrew.
-I didn't catch everything, but I got that much.
+He was trying to make his way from Las Vegas to a place called Bisbee, Arizona, in honor of his family’s land of the same name in Renfrew.
+I didn’t catch everything.
+I couldn’t.
+But I got that much.

-He would type things on his phone, show me maps, and I'd return notes.
-He talked a lot in the two days we spent together, but I don't think I made good company.
-I was good at holding and lifting things to help in repairs.
+He would talk into his phone to dictate so I could read.
+He showed me maps.
+He talked a lot in the two days we spent together, but I don’t think I made good company.
+I was good at holding and lifting things to help with repairs.
 Most people find it hard to connect with someone completely deaf.
 He wanted someone to talk with, not talk to.
-I suppose I wasn't much better than a cactus for him.
+I suppose I wasn’t much better than a cactus for him.
 But I was someone.
-Enough, for those days while he fixed his ride.
+Enough for those days while he fixed his ride.